bcgov/simple-R-shiny/README.md

 $ git clone https://github.com/bcgov/my-new-fancy-shinyapp
 ```

 3. Next you need to establish a link between your new repo and this repo, so that if anything changes in the **bcgov/simple-R-shiny** repo you can pull those changes in easily.
-You do this be setting **bcgov/simple-R-shiny** as new remote called `upstream`:
+You do this be setting **bcgov/simple-R-shiny** as new remote called `upstream` (based on instructions [here](https://help.github.com/articles/configuring-a-remote-for-a-fork/)):

     i.
 Make sure you are in the new repo folder:
       ```sh